-The student and advisor must complete the Planned Program of Study in the Student Information System (SIS) for the entire PhD program.
+The student and advisor must complete the Planned Program of Study (PPOS) PPOS-manual in the Student Information System (SIS) for the entire PhD program.
 The program of study may be modified at any time in the program, but must conform to Graduate School requirements.
-Students entering with a Bachelor’s Degree must complete 36 credit hours of study prior to taking the Qualifying Examination.
+Students entering with a Bachelor’s Degree must complete 36 credit hours of study and exclude BIOL 701 hours from the PPOS..
 No more than 6 credit hours of BIOL 601 can be used for this requirement, but students may repeat BIOL 599 if other formal coursework is not appropriate for the student’s degree program.
 Registration for BIOL 599 is by permit only.
-Students entering with a Master’s Degree must complete only 18 credit hours of formal coursework prior to advancing to the Candidacy Examination, but are limited to 3 credit hours of BIOL 601.
+Students entering with a Master’s Degree must complete only 18 credit hours of formal coursework in the PPOS but are limited to 3 credit hours of BIOL 601.
 The on-line PPOS is submitted to the Academic Advisor for approval and sent to the School of Graduate Studies to ensure it meets the degree requirement.
 Failure to complete the PPOS timely will result in a SGS hold placed on your SIS account.

 An important component of the Biology graduate program is teaching.
 Teaching duties are assigned by the Graduate and Undergraduate Assignment Committee (GUAC) taking into account both the specialized areas of interest of the student and his/her broader professional development.

 FULL TIME STUDY

 A graduate student is considered full time when registered for 9 credit hours per semester unless the candidate completed the required coursework and preparing to take the qualifying examination.
 A PhD student may register, by permit only through the School of Graduate Studies for 1-6 credit hours of Predoctoral Standing– BIOL 701 (see forms).
 One credit hour of BIOL 701 is considered a full time load.